FlibioStudio/EconomyLiteDocs/modules.md

 title: Modules
 ---

-EconomyLite can has modules built in that can be enabled or disabled in the configuration file.
+EconomyLite has modules built in that can be enabled or disabled in the configuration file.
 The currently available modules are described below.

 ### Loan Module